DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: Properties of Blockchain

-Explanation: Blockchain allows peer to peer transaction , it is decentrlised and permits efficient barter system.
+Explanation: Blockchain allows peer to peer transaction, it is decentrlised and permits efficient barter system.